 \subsection{Frequency-Based Analysis Attacks}

 The issue of defense is raised by introducing adversarial attacks.
-A better analysis of the adversarial attacks gives a better view of how to generate an attack.
-As a result, a more effective defense can be designed against it.
-Attacks retain the original appearance of the object and deceive the model by a few changes on some points such that they is not noticible be human eye.
+A better analysis of adversarial attacks gives a better view of how to generate the defense.
+The adversarial attack retains the original appearance of the object and deceives the model by modifying some points in a way that is not noticeable to the human eye.
 It is usual to suppose that adversarial perturbations affect more high-frequency components than low-frequency ones.
 This paper studies this assumption by analyzing the adversarial attacks in the frequency domain.
-For this purpose, the $\mathrm{Dis}_{\mathrm{Coef}}$ function measures the average dissimilarity between the spherical harmonics coefficients of the original point cloud and the adversarial one in the data test
+For this purpose, the $\mathrm{Dis}_{\mathrm{c}}$ function measures the average dissimilarity between the spherical harmonics coefficients of the original point cloud and the adversarial one in the data test

-where $N$ is the number of point clouds in the data test. $SHT(x^i_{adv})$ and $SHT(x^i_{org})$ are coefficients corresponding to spherical harmonics base functions in an original point cloud $x_{org}$ and adversarial one $x_{adv}$, respectively. $SHT$ stands for the Spherical Harmonics Transform.
-For visualization to perform well under different adversarial perturbations, normalization is performed by dividing by the coefficients of original point clouds.
-According to the results obtained in Section \ref{Experiment_Adversarial attack analysis in frequency domain}, most adversarial perturbations occur at medium and high frequencies.
+where $N$ is the number of point clouds in the data test, and $[c_l^m]_{i}^{adv}$ and $[c_l^m]_{i}^{org}$ are the coefficients corresponding to the spherical harmonics basis functions in the original point cloud $D$ and the adversarial one $D^{adv}$, respectively.
+Also, $c_l^m$ stands for the coefficients of Spherical Harmonics Transform.
+For visualization to perform well under different adversarial perturbations, a normalization process is performed by dividing these differences by the coefficients of original point clouds.
+According to the results, most adversarial perturbations occur at medium and high frequencies.